uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Bugfix: Fixed compatibility issue with Simple Facebook Connect
 * Bugfix: Using correct Facebook Page ID in Like button

-= V1.9.5 - 18.07.2012 =
+= V1.9.5 - 07.18.2012 =
 * Changed: Branding changes following Photocrati acquisition (removed donation messages and updated links)
 * Secured: Use WordPress-bundled JavaScript libraries for swfobject and swfupload instead of bundling our own
 * Bugfix: Adjusted thickbox effect styling to ensure that the lightbox is always displayed in the foreground
-* Bugfix: Fixed compat issues with Contact Form 7 and other plugins by following WordPress Plugin conventions
+* Bugfix: Fixed compatibility issues with Contact Form 7 and other plugins by following WordPress Plugin conventions
-* Bugfix: Fixed network-wide activation in WordPress 3.4
+* Bugfix: Fixed network-wide gallery plugin activation in WordPress 3.4
-* Bugfix: Plugin is no longer dependent on it's folder name
+* Bugfix: Gallery plugin is no longer dependent on its folder name

 = V1.9.3 - 26.02.2012 =
 * Bugfix : Ensure to set the slug for "all" albums
 * Bugfix : Updated german translation ( THX to Roger Hunziker )
 * Bugfix : Ensure error checking on IPTC array (THX to Kristian Edlund)
-* Bugfix : Handle IE8 cached images better in gallery slideshow
+* Bugfix : Handle IE8 cached images better in slideshow galleries
-* Bugfix : Show album preview image or photo if selected  (THX to Kristian Edlund)
+* Bugfix : Show album preview image if selected  (THX to Kristian Edlund)

 = V1.9.2 - 17.01.2012 =
 * NEW : Added more XMLRPC commands (THX to Vladimir Vinogradsky)
 * Changed : Rework Post-thumbnail function (THX to Kristian Edlund)
-* Bugfix : Check first for valid images or photos on unzip (only Mac OS zip-files)
+* Bugfix : Check first for valid images on unzip (only Mac OS zip-files)
 * Bugfix : Increase z-index for twenty eleven theme
-* Bugfix : Support non latin chars in tagcloud gallery
+* Bugfix : Support non latin chars in tagcloud
 * Bugfix : Allow other tinymce intance
-* Bugfix : Better support for WPML translation
+* Bugfix : Better gallery plugin upport for WPML translation

 = V1.9.1 - 10.12.2011 =
 * Bugfix : Security hardness for untrusted filenames/meta data (THX to Brian St. Pierre)